warehouse types

 Edit:

-In many businesses, the warehouse is often seen as just a "place where products are stored."
-However, a properly structured warehouse can directly determine the speed of your supply chain, your costs, stock accuracy, and customer satisfaction.
+In most businesses, the warehouse is seen as nothing more than “the place where products are kept.”
+Yet a properly designed warehouse structure directly determines the speed of your supply chain, your costs, inventory accuracy, and customer satisfaction.

-Therefore, the question "What are the types of warehouses?" is not just a theoretical question; it is a strategic issue you need to address to choose the most suitable infrastructure for your business model.
+That is why the question “What are the types of warehouses?” is not just a theoretical one; it is a strategic issue you need to answer so you can choose the infrastructure that best fits your business model.

-• Types of warehouses according to physical structure and architecture
+• Warehouse types by physical structure and architecture

-• Types of warehouses based on ownership and business model
+• Warehouse types by ownership and business model

 How Are Warehouse Types Classified?

-There is no single "correct" classification.
-The same warehouse may fall into a different category depending on the perspective you're viewing it from.
+There is no single “correct” classification.
+The same warehouse can fall into different categories depending on the perspective you use.
 For example:

-• You may be storing finished products (according to purpose),
+• You may be storing finished goods (by purpose),

-• It may operate as a dry warehouse (based on product),
+• It may be operating as a dry warehouse (by product),

-• It could be a high-rack closed warehouse (physical structure),
+• It may be a high-bay enclosed warehouse (physical structure),

-What matters is to know each of these perspectives and be able to correctly define your own warehouse.
-This makes it much easier to choose the right racking system and the right warehouse management infrastructure.
+What matters is knowing each of these perspectives and being able to define your own warehouse correctly.
+That way, choosing both the right racking system and the right warehouse management infrastructure becomes much easier.

-Here, we categorize the warehouse types according to their role in the supply chain.
+Here, we separate warehouse types according to their role within the supply chain.

 Raw Material Warehouse